28raining/smith-chart/README.md

 - run lint and prettier
 - for S11 plot points, not the line. then can get hover effect.
 Otherwise hovering over the line sometimes doesn't show frequency
 - check performance on slower device
+-- Must show G0 for s2p gain matching to be possible 1e - in turorial mention complex conjugate matching instead of sparam 1f - make tutorial.md
+2 - (s2p) copy the allaboutcircuits guy, get same results, make tutorial.md
+- re-add URL saving
+- create md tutorial in git hub which shows user how to match an antenna like in the youtube
+- graph title custom termination
+-- fix comment about imedance looking into black box when s1p file
+- Move impedance calcutions into one function, to allow testing
+- Test everything I can!
+-- gain, noise, stability circles
+-- s1p and s2p parsing
+-- simple circuit z out
+-- s2p matching
+-- s11 matching
+- have some test urls with state to ensure they load up properly